 Establish the predicted peak hours in each season for each utility (i.e., summer and winter), using a regression model and historical utility and ERCOT load data to estimate a relationship between hourly energy use in TRM climate zone-specific peak hours and a set of explanatory variables (e.g., temperature, time of day)

-Additional details regarding this approach are provided in a white paper, Approach to the Estimation of Peak Demand Reduction, including the process of mapping utilities to climate zones, and estimation of timing seasonal peak demands within TRM Climate Zones.

 Mapping Weather Zones to Utility Service Areas

 Historical utility system load data are required to estimate peak hours.
 To identify the utility-specific peak hours, the load data needs to align with weather zones that correspond to specific utility service areas.
 Several issues complicate this process: